IOTEROP/IOWA/samples/02-IPSO_client/README.md

 *IPSO_client* updates the "Sensor Value" each three seconds, cycling between the values 20, 21, 22, and 23.

-If you set up an Observation on this Object, the basic view will present such a graph:
+If you set up an Observation on this Object, the basic view will present such a screen, with the sensor value (in green) changing from 20 to 23 :

 ![IPSO Temperature graph](images/IPSO_client_graph.jpg)